rdunlop/unicycling-registration/README.md

-If you want to allow user accounts to be created WITHOUT requiring e-mail confirmation, set the following variable:
+If you want to allow user accounts to be created WITHOUT requiring e-mail confirmation, set the following variable, or "Authorize the laptop":

     MAIL_SKIP_CONFIRMATION=true